-Vision therapy, eye exercise or any sort of training to correct muscular imbalance of the eye (orthoptics), and pleoptics.
-Also not covered are treatment or surgeries to improve the refractive character of the cornea, including the treatment of any results of such treatment.
+Vision therapy, eye exercise or any sort of training to correct muscular imbalance of the eye (orthoptics), and pleoptics, treatment or surgeries to improve the refractive character of the cornea or any results of such treatment.

 Voluntary Support Groups

 Patient support, consumer or affinity groups such as diabetic support groups or Alcoholics Anonymous.